KanamiCWL/KanamiCWL/README.md

 ### 👨‍💻 Aspiring Data Engineer | Informatics & Econometrics Student @ University of Gdańsk

 I am passionate about building robust data pipelines and transforming raw information into tangible business value.
-My academic background allows me to bridge the gap between programming and econometric modeling—enabling me not just to write code, but to deeply understand the logic and economics behind the data.
+My academic background allows me to bridge the gap between programming and econometric modeling-enabling me not just to write code, but to deeply understand the logic and economics behind the data.

 ---